-.A: Correlation circles of the principal component analysis on the 17 centered and scaled genetic indices measured in 53 Lgh populations in western Europe.
-The first horizontal dimension accounting for 50.24% of the variance regroups indices related to clonality (number of genotypes G, genotypic diversity R, clonal heterogeneity D, clonal evenness Beta_Pareto, variance of Fis varFis, variance of expected heterozygosity varHe, variance of observed heterozygosity varHo and variance of effective number of alleles varAe between loci).
-The second vertical dimension accounting for 23.39% of the variance with a main contribution of estimate of selfing Sg.
+Figure SI4.A: Correlation circles of the principal component analysis on the 17 centered and scaled genetic indices measured in 53 Lgh populations in western Europe.
+The first horizontal dimension accounting for 47.7% of the variance regroups indices related to clonality (number of genotypes G, genotypic diversity R, clonal heterogeneity D, clonal evenness Beta_Pareto, variance of Fis varFis, variance of expected heterozygosity varHe, variance of observed heterozygosity varHo and variance of effective number of alleles varAe between loci).
+The second vertical dimension accounting for 22.9% of the variance with a main contribution of estimate of selfing Sg.
 Other indices, i.e., mean observed heterozygosity Ho, mean expected heterozygosity He, effective number of alleles Ae, inbreeding coefficient Mfis, linkage disequilibrium rd, standard error of estimate of selfing SE.Sg, unbiased probability of identity under panmixia PIDu and between sibs PIDsib.
 In blue and dashed lines, the predictions of Σclon (Sclon) and Σself (Sself) provided as supplementary variables.